'It's really special': Pierce 2023 TE Benjamin Brahmer believes in NU, commits to Huskers early

 I am excited to announce I am officially committing to the University of Nebraska.
 I want to thank God for blessing me.
 I want to thank Coach Ruud, Coach Beckton, and Coach Frost for believing in me.
 I would like to thank my parents, grandparents and sisters for their support. pic.twitter.com/oozxpywt8j— Benjamin Brahmer (@BenjaminBrahmer) April 2, 2021

 Brahmer, listed at 6-foot-5, picked up an offer over the winter and is part of another deep, talented group of Nebraska prospects.
-He was recruited heavily by Nebraska, including by inside linebackers coach Barrett Ruud -- he coordinates NU's in-state recruiting efforts -- tight ends coach Sean Beckton and head coach Scott Frost.
+He was recruited heavily by Nebraska, including by inside linebackers coach Barrett Ruud — he coordinates NU's in-state recruiting efforts — tight ends coach Sean Beckton and coach Scott Frost.

 "My dad definitely helped me decide that Nebraska is right for me," Brahmer told the Journal Star on Friday.
 "I believe that Coach Frost has the right guys to turn it around and I think that I can help them.
 I wanted to commit now so that I don't have to worry about the recruitment stuff and I can focus on my athletics and academics here in high school."